 - the secondary cancer has grown very quickly, while the primary cancer is still very small – very small cancers might not cause symptoms or be seen on scans

-How doctors know you have cancer of unknown primary
+How doctors know you have CUP

 Sometimes cancer cells don’t look like any particular type of normal cell.
 The cells are very abnormal and have not become specialised enough to look like breast cells or lung cells, for example.
 Cells like this are known as poorly differentiated or undifferentiated.

 This can make it very difficult for the doctor to tell what kind of cell the cancer started from.
-In such a case, the cancer is called a poorly differentiated cancer of unknown primary.

 Types of cells and cancer